SEVIIN is an Orange County based, online clothing store committed to bringing comfortable, high quality garments to children from 0-3m to 5T.

 I often get asked how I decided on the name "SEVIIN", and it's simple; it came about because the number seven in roman numerals is "VII".
 To some it is just a number, but to me it’s everything!
 Seven letters in their first, middle and last name.
 My two boys, Dalante Donnell Dunklin, Jr. and Dashiel Donnell Dunklin are my miracle babies.
 This number represents positivity, happiness, and perfection; exactly what these boys mean to me.

 At 29 weeks I was bedridden with my first son.
 After countless hours spent searching for baby clothes, I couldn’t help but realize that children’s garments are filled with slogans, sayings, prints, patterns and everything else in between.
-The simple, neutral, and quality clothes just couldn’t be found as easily; from there SEVIIN was born.
+The simple, neutral, and high quality clothes couldn’t be found as easily; from there SEVIIN was born.

 It is my priority to hand pick and provide nothing but the best quality, comfort, and affordable products for your little ones!